 The Sustainability Action Plan marks the first time the College has outlined a broad framework and strategy for moving forward with sustainability.
 On May 14, 2011 the Pomona Board of Trustees accepted the Sustainability Action Plan, written by the President's Advisory Committee on Sustainability and the Sustainability Integration Office.
 This 10-year plan includes a variety of goals, policies, and procedures for sustainability.
 Food and agriculture is an important aspect of the College's sustainability efforts and goals.
 The plan includes a section on food and agriculture, which is primarily focused on Dining Services.
-Click here to learn more about the Sustainability Action plan and to download the full document.
+Learn more about the Sustainability Action Plan and to download the full document.

 - Definition of “sustainable food”

 - Effective implementation infrastructure

 - Increased purchases of sustainable food in campus dining facilities

 Actions and goals concerning dining-related waste, water use, energy use, and other issues are included in other sections of the plan; this chapter focuses on food purchasing activities alone.